OliverCulleyDeLange/grvmkr/README.md

 - Highlight every other row with a tint color to distinguish
 - Configurable instruments per grid / groove
 - Groove repetitions for playback
+- Premade grooves for classic rhythms for community samba bands
 - Undo / Redo?
 In case you delete something you didn't mean to
 - Record and trim sample into instrument